processone/docs.ejabberd.im/content/admin/configuration/toplevel.md

 order: 80
 ---

-This section describes top level options of ejabberd 20.04
+> This section describes top level options of ejabberd 20.04.
+If you are using an old ejabberd release, please refer to the corresponding archived version of this page in the [Archive](/archive/).

 ## access\_rules